-Pink Floyd Confirm New Album: 10 Facts You Need to Know About ‘The Endless River’
+15 Facts You Need to Know About Pink Floyd’s New Album ‘The Endless River’

-Pink Floyd has confirmed the release of its 15th studio album, ‘The Endless River,’ this coming October.
-The project, which finds David Gilmour and Nick Mason completing work on sessions with the late Rick Wright, will be co-produced by Phil Manzanera, Youth and Andy Jackson.
-Here are 10 things you need to know about what might just be the biggest and most surprising classic rock release of the year:
+Pink Floyd has confirmed the release of its 15th studio album, ‘The Endless River,’ due on November 10.
+The project, which finds David Gilmour and Nick Mason completing work on previously unreleased sessions with the late Rick Wright, will be co-produced by Phil Manzanera, Youth and Andy Jackson.
+Here are 12 things you need to know about what might just be the biggest and most surprising classic rock release of the year:

 ‘Endless River’ grew out of unreleased recordings from 20 years ago

-The album will include some of Rick Wright’s final recordings
+The album will include some of Richard Wright’s final recordings

 Secret sessions were, at first, mistaken for a Gilmour solo album

-Durga McBroom-Hudson, a long-time backup singer with Pink Floyd, posted a photo to Instagram last year from sessions being led by Gilmour -- and at the time, the assumption was that the guitarist was at work on a follow up to his 2006 solo album ‘On an Island.’
-Instead, McBroom-Hudson has since confirmed that they were adding vocals to the original 'Big Spliff' recordings.
+Durga McBroom-Hudson, a long-time backup singer with Pink Floyd, posted a photo to Instagram last year from sessions being led by Gilmour — and at the time, the assumption was that the guitarist was at work on a follow up to his 2006 solo album ‘On an Island.’
+Instead, McBroom-Hudson later confirmed that they were adding vocals to these original Pink Floyd recordings.

 This album’s title harkens back to an earlier Pink Floyd moment